abe-yoshimasa/SDK/Unity/Readme.md

   * Supports Inside-out tracking solution with a quick setting switch.
   * Added quick switch for popular mobile HMD, such as GearVR.
 Daydream, Cardboard, etc.
   * Device 3D models provided and used in the sample scene.
+  * Add OS X support
+  		* Known Issues:
+  			* Sometimes, the Unity stops getting data from Xim devices.
+A Unity restart will solve this problem.
+  			* BLE data may be swapped sometimes.(IE, left hand controller BLE data is received by right hand.)
+  			* OS X only works on OS X platform.
+If switch to iOS in editor, it will throw DLL entry point errors.

 * Release Notes:
   * Removed un-used assets in SDK package.
   * Removed FIFO buffer for positional tracking.